 You can find the tensioner pulley at the end of the tensioner, which is spring-loaded.
 The accessory belt rides across the pulley, with the spring-loaded part of the assembly putting tension on the belt.
 It must have the right amount of tension so it doesn’t slip from the pulleys.

 In some cases, the tensioner isn’t the part that goes bad.
 Sometimes, it’s the pulley that fails because of the bearing.
 For this reason, you can purchase a pulley for replacement instead of getting the tensioner.
-We will discuss more about that in a minute.
+I will discuss more about that in a minute.

 To find the tensioner pulley, you can follow these steps.